mortonprod/fe-personal-site/README.md

 # Introduction

-A portfolio site based on a few pages.
+A portfolio site for freelance web developer.
 Expanded from the single page :-).
-This frontend can be served my repository portfolioNodeBackend
+This frontend can be served from my repository portfolioNodeBackend

 # Build
 ```